eth-protocol-fellows/cohort-five/projects/project-ideas.md

 The difference between `Trin` and `Trin Execution`

-- Trin is a implementation the Portal Network Specification https://github.com/ethereum/portal-network-specs which contains outlines for execution light clients or in other words light protocol access for Ethereum, it also contains specifications for an implementation of a consensus light client.
+- Trin is an implementation of the Portal Network Specification https://github.com/ethereum/portal-network-specs which contains outlines for execution light clients or in other words light protocol access for Ethereum, it also contains specifications for an implementation of a consensus light client.
 - Trin Execution is an adjacent project with the goals of building an execution client which can feed the Portal State network.
 All execution clients to date don't include the required interfaces (and some don't have the state in the required formats), to feed Portal's state network.
 With Trin Execution being built to not use devp2p from day one and the upcoming addition of stateless execution clients, the idea of what is an execution client is likely to become much more diverse.